Business Interruption Attorneys in Florida, Alabama, and Louisiana

 Your policy probably has a maximum limit.
 Make sure you have the right amount of coverage to protect your assets.

 Exclusions vary by policy

 It is true that all of these options may be covered by your policy – but only for listed perils.
-In other words, if your commercial property insurance policy doesn’t cover tornado damage, and your properties and inventory are whisked away into another country by a tornado, then your business interruption coverage isn’t going to be helpful.
+In other words, if your commercial property insurance policy doesn’t cover wind damage, and your properties and inventory are whisked away by a tornado, then your business interruption coverage isn’t going to be helpful.